Nutrition and Dietetics : Coordinated Program

 Coordinated Program in Clinical Nutrition and Dietetics Admissions Committee

 Cincinnati, OH 45267-0394

-An interview with the CP Director will be scheduled upon submission of his or her completed application.
+An interview with the Coordinated Program Director will be scheduled upon submission of his or her completed application.

 More detailed application information can be found on the program website.

-The University of Cincinnati's Didactic Program in Dietetics and Coordinated Program in Dietetics is accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, 312/899-0040 ext.
+The University of Cincinnati's BS to MS Coordinated Program in Clinical Nutrition and Dietetics is accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, 312/899-0040 ext.
 5400. http://www.eatright.org/ACEND.